labs14-pawsitive/front-end/README.md

 ## [AuthO](https://auth0.com/)

-A service that provides authentication which allows users to easily register and login securely using multiple identity providers.
+A service that provides authentication which allows users to securely register and login using multiple identity providers.
 Analytics are also provided by Auth0.
-Pawsnfind uses AuthO for registration with either email or google and to login into both shelter and user accounts.
+Pawsnfind uses AuthO for registration with either email or google and to login into both rescue and user accounts.

 ## [Stripe](https://stripe.com/en-ca/connect)